cwcrystal8/AP-CS-Final-Project/README.md

 1. Press start to start a game.
 2. Select a candy.
 3. Select another candy in a cell directly next to the originally selected candy to swap (Note that the swap must create a valid combination of at least 3 of the same candies in a row).
 Combinations of 4 in a row, 5 in a row, or an L or T shape will result in Special Candies, which can be combined with any two consecutive Regular candies of the same type.
 When combined, each one will be activated to reveal a special power.
   * Four in a row (vertical): Clears an entire column
   * Four in a row (horizontal): Clears an entire row
   * Five in a row (horizontal or vertical): Clears a row and a column
   * L or T shape: Clears the surrounding 3 by 3 square
 4. Continue until the 50 moves have been exhausted.
 5. If you run out of possible combinations, press restart, and your game will end.
 6. Try to obtain a high score! :) Once you have your final score, press the "High Scores" button to log your high score.
-TYpe your name, and press "Enter."
+Type your name, and press "Enter."
 If you rank in the top ten, your score will appear on the board.

 Good luck!